chocopalku14/websites/README.md

 # websites
-websites made during the curriculum
+This repository contains all my websites that I created during college